xxshady/altv-xts-boilerplate/README.md

 # alt:V TypeScript boilerplate

-Special thanks ❤️ to [innxz](https://github.com/innxz) for financially supporting me and this library.
+Special thanks ❤️ to [innxz](https://github.com/innxz) for financially supporting me and this boilerplate

 Boilerplate for users of strict TypeScript on the alt:V platform<br>